eqxmedianl/EQXMedia.TxFileSystem/Readme.md

 # Project Website

-The project has a website of its own which can be found at [https://txfilesystem.io/ "Visit the project website of EQXMedia.TxFileSystem"](https://txfilesystem.io/).
+The project has a website of its own which can be found at [https://txfilesystem.io/](https://txfilesystem.io/ "Visit the project website of EQXMedia.TxFileSystem").

 # NuGet Package